-- Unless you are a system admin, configuring and managing a cloud server yourself is not an easy job.
-You need a good understanding about Linux and security measures.
+- Unless you are a system admin, configuring, and managing a cloud server yourself is not an easy job.
+You need a good understanding of Linux and security measures.

 - Constant maintenance, security, and dealing with software updates is time consuming even if you are a Linux ninja.

 - Read also: Top 5 Cloud/VPS Control Panels

 They allocate a server from your favorite cloud provider and provides a user interface to manage it.
 You need not worry about anything except your websites or applications.
 In effect, you get the benefits of a cloud platform as well as the ease of use of a shared host.